alexhsamuel/Roman-calculator/README.md

 * Making sure all code works correctly together.

 Each team should split into three groups.
-The team lead is in group 3.
+The team lead should be in group 3.
+The two members of each group should pair-program to solve the group's assignments.

+Use github to share code among the groups, as it is ready.
+The team lead should coordinate this.
+The team lead should review all code.
+Others should review code as well, if they have time.
+If one group finishes before the others, it should help however possible to move the team forward.

+Once you have completed your assignments, you will have a complete Roman numerals calculator!

 **Group 1**

 The first group will write the code that formats a number as Roman numerals.
+Fill in the `RomanNumerals.format()` method.

+**Group 2**

-2. The second group will write the code that parses a number in Roman numerals.
+The second group will write the code that parses a number in Roman numerals into an ordinal `int`.
+(Note!
+This is hard!)
+Fill in the `RomanNumerals.parse()` method.

-3. The first group will write the calculator itself, and code to verify that the formatting and parsing code work correctly.
+**Group 3**

+The third group has two jobs.

+First, write code that tests the `format()` and `parse()` methods that the other two groups are working on.
+Fill in the `RomanNumerals.main()` method.
+It's up to you to decide how to test.
+You won't be able to run your test code successfully until the other groups are done with their work.

+Second, write code that performs the calculation.
+This is the `Calculator.calculate` method.
+Ultimately, this will accept and print out Roman numerals, but until the other groups are done with their work, you should instead use normal decimal numbers.
+We've provided a `parseDecimalNumber()` method to help you with this.
+That way, you can test that your logic works correctly.
+Once the other groups are done, you should use their `RomanNumerals.format()` and `RomanNumerals.parse()` methods.

+The result
+--

+The final program prints a prompt and waits for you to type a simple expression to calculate.
+An expression consists of a number in Roman numerals, followed by an operation, followed by another number in Roman numerals.
+Each should be separated by a space.

+The program will behave like this:

+    > I + I
+    II

+    > VII * VI
+    XLII

+    > M - I
+    CMXCIX

+    > C % IX
+    I

+    > D # DC
+    DL

+    > D
+    syntax error

+    > XVII + 4
+    invalid number: 4

+    > X @ XX
+    invalid operation: @

+    >
+    done

+If you provide an empty input, the program prints "done" and exits.
+Otherwise, it keeps running indefinitely.